TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## What is the top clock speed?

-We think it wil be around 12.5KHz.
+We think it will be around 12.5KHz.
 We have a built in [clock divider](https://github.com/tinytapeout/tinytapeout-02/blob/tt02/INFO.md#clock-divider) that can further reduce this speed down to 255 times slower than the top clock speed.

 ## How do I use the clock block?